drewf24/world-airbnb/writeup/writeup.md

 greater than 219 and less than or equal to 292 are “medium high”, and those greater than 292 are “high”.

-Categorizing availability as described:

-Given that the descriptions of an Airbnb listings include multiple words or short sentences, text analysis will be performed.
+Another important factor of the way a given Airbnb is listed is the description (name) written by the host.
+We are interested in how descriptions could influence which Airbnbs are most popular.
+Given that the descriptions of an Airbnb listings include multiple words or short sentences, text analysis is be performed.

-Creating new dataset abnb\_text and selecting only the variables
-required:

-Performing text analysis by unnested tokens:

-Removing stop words to get the top 10 most common words used in descriptions of significance for Airbnb listings with the least
-availability:

     ## # A tibble: 10 x 3
     ##    word         availability_365     n